buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 and adjust the subtrim when not in flight.

 ## Testing:
 I have done several tests on this system and found it reliable.
 The achievable range I got with the SX1278 modules at the settings I used was more than 1.5km Line of sight.
-The transmitter to receiver update rate is around 40 times a second which is reasonably sufficient to control an RC model.
+The transmitter to receiver update rate is around 35 frames a second which is sufficient to control an RC model.
 There are no issues with the servo control either.

 ## Limitations:
+1. No basic telemetry support.
-1. No trim buttons.
-A workaround is to trim with the knob.
+2. No dedicated trim buttons.
+However we can access trim from the home screen by holding the select key.
-2. No basic telemetry support.
-3. Presently the RF transmission occurs at a fixed frequency (433Mhz) thus may interfere with other devices.
-4. No addressing and no binding between transmitter and receiver.
+3. No addressing and no binding between transmitter and receiver.
 No more than one active receiver can be used at a time.
+4. RF transmission occurs at a fixed base frequency which may not comply with some local regulations.

 ## To do:
 1. Implement frequency hopping